NLnetLabs/unbound-manual/source/topics/core/serve-stale.rst

     server:
         serve-expired: yes
-        serve-expired-ttl: 86400            # one day, in seconds
+        serve-expired-ttl: 86400            # one day, in seconds (default)
-        serve-expired-client-timeout: 1800  # 1.8 seconds, in milliseconds
+        serve-expired-client-timeout: 1800  # 1.8 seconds, in milliseconds (default since 1.23.0)

 This will allow Unbound to use expired answers only as fallback from normal